inspr/core-legacy/doc/sidecar.md

 - "/commit".

 Respectively these implement the server-side functionalities to:
-- ReadMessage: reads a message from a specific channel
+- ReadMessage: reads a message from a specific Channel
-- WriteMessage: writes a message to a specific channel
+- WriteMessage: writes a message to a specific Channel
 - Commit: confirms that a message has been read

-Each server has two environment variables that determine which channels it can use for input and output.
-When it receives a request it first checks whether or not the channel specified on the request is valid for the requested operation.
+Each server has two environment variables that determine which Channels it can use for input and output.
+When it receives a request it first checks whether or not the Channel specified on the request is valid for the requested operation.
 Following that, it simply completes the operation.

 One small observation is that when trying to send a message, if an unknown Channel is specified in the Client, the server will identify that such Channel doesn't exist and return an error to the Client request.